sting0312/teamfireescape/README.md

 # ETL Project Report

 # Extract:
-The data was sourced was from http://opendata.minneapolismn.gov/ in csv format.
+The data was sourced from http://opendata.minneapolismn.gov/ in csv format.
 The data was read into Pandas using pd.read_csv.
 * Source for Fires Confirmed:
 https://data.world/minneapolismn/b2d457b622094730a55f1ec731fab250-0
 * Source for Fires Reported: